eduardomarino/altaclinic-api/README.md

 - Start the server with `npm run dev`

 ### Production Mode
-- To create a production build use `npm run build`
-- Navigate to the build directory and start the server with `npm start`
+- Start the server with `npm start`

 ## License:
 The content of this repository is licensed under a MIT license.